KunjManiar/Accounting-Voicebot/README.md

 software which interacts and functions on voice commands. <br>
 The main business accounting website will be built with small and medium scale businesses in mind with unique features to aid in their digitized record keeping.
 Adding to this, we will add an intelligent voice-bot which makes the changes in the database.
-The user’s voice is transcoded to natural language which is stemmed and converted to appropriate MongoDB queries with the help of a translation algorithm.
+The userâ€™s voice is transcoded to natural language which is stemmed and converted to appropriate MongoDB queries with the help of a translation algorithm.
 This translation algorithm will use the concept of the complete backend of the project is built on python using multiple frameworks and tools. <br>

-<strong>Keywords</strong> – Voice-bot, Database, Query, Natural Language, Transactions, Accounting,
+<strong>Keywords</strong> â€“ Voice-bot, Database, Query, Natural Language, Transactions, Accounting,
 Google Cloud Speech to Text API<br>

 <hr>